JacobTutt/dual_autodiff_package/README.md

       ```
 - 4. Submit a pull request.

+## For Assessment
+- The associated project report can be found under [Project Report](report/report.pdf).

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the [MIT License](https://opensource.org/license/mit/) - see the [LICENSE](LICENSE) file for details.

 ## Support
-If you need help or have any questions, please open an issue on the GitHub Issues page.
+If you have any questions, run into issues, or just want to discuss the project, feel free to:

-### Report
-Please find a report about the packages development under the `report` directory
+- Open an issue on the [GitHub Issues](https://github.com/JacobTutt/dual_autodiff_package/issues) page.
+- Reach out to me directly via [email](mailto:jacobtutt@icloud.com).